HK

 Is regenerative medicine right for you?

-Candidacy requires a clinical evaluation — imaging review, exam, and a direct conversation about what the evidence does and doesn't support for your specific situation.
-Contact Dr. Knopp to discuss.
+Candidacy requires a clinical evaluation -- imaging review, exam, and a direct conversation about what the evidence does and doesn't support for your specific situation.
+Dr. Knopp's office is located in West Hartford, CT.
+Contact us to schedule.

 Schedule an Evaluation